Skip to content

 Send your message to IOSH communities

+Use this service to connect with other members.
 Recipients will receive the message in their inboxes, but won't be able to reply to your message directly.
 Any email addresses or websites in your message must be approved and authorised by IOSH.
 This service is available to current IOSH communities committee members.

 Please read our guidelines to help you with drafting the content of your message.
 For more information, see our committee member communications policy.

 Keep this short and informative (ideally less than 40 characters).
-It should tell members what to expect from the message and include any key details.
+It should tell members what to expect from your message and include any key details.
 If you want members to take an action (for example, join an event or take a survey), highlight this in the subject line.

 Examples: